Creating your CV

 Don't include: a photo, your date of birth, gender, ethnicity, marital status, national insurance number or religion in a UK CV.

-An optional extra.
-If you do decide to use one, make sure it adds value to your CV - don’t just use generic buzzwords.
+Not essential, but if you do decide to use one, make sure it adds value to your CV - don’t just use generic buzzwords.
 Focus on the role applied for and include personal qualities, experience and skills.

 These are useful in academic CVs as they can be helpful for highlighting the area of research you want to enter.